 Use of glucosamine and chondroitin for osteoarthritis has exploded since 1997 and is a natural fit because glucosamine benefits include significant pain relief and support of cartilage growth in affected joints.

-he gold standard in determining glucosamine benefits is a double-blind, placebo-controlled clinical study, such as GAIT.
+Double-blind, placebo-controlled clinical studies, such as GAIT, are the gold standard in determining glucosamine benefits.
 At the end of GAIT, researchers documented the following glucosamine benefits:

 It should be noted that in the GAIT study, for patients with mild knee osteoarthritis pain, the glucosamine chondroitin combination was not significantly more effective than placebo.